enmasa/hello-world/README.md

 Hi GitHub!

 I like node and Coffeascript.
-I've had tacon on the moon.
+I've had tacon on the moon and fine them.